clojurewerkz/gizmo.docs/articles/getting_started.md

   * `:response-hash` - JSON-serializable hash to be rendered as a response, only used during `:json` responses

-prepares the response and returns HTTP response code, response body and content type and hands it over to responder.
-Depending on response content type, an appropriate renderer is invoked (for exmaple, HTML or JSON).

-Handlers are usually split logically per-entity.
-There's no strict convention, but this is quite an intutive way, and we suggest to stick to that convention.
+Handlers are usually split logically per-entity (for example, all handlers for people would sit in `*.handlers.people` namespace.
+There's no  strict convention, but this is quite an intutive way, and we suggest to do it that way.

 Now, we can create an `index` handler in `my-webapp.handlers.people`: